Yves-Michel Marti: Career

 His work on modeling high frequency circuits received an award from the National Science Foundation, and he gave a course at the Master of Sciences level at the University of California, Berkeley in the USA.
-He also taught at HEC in France, and at the Fundação Dom Cabral in Brazil.
+He also taught at HEC Paris in France, and at the Fundação Dom Cabral in Brazil.

 Intelligence industry

 In 1992, he co-founded the French branch of the Society of Competitive Intelligence Professionals, and served as its Secretary General for 6 years.